What Does a Medical Billing Company Do?

 | Technology Integration | Integrates with all major EHR/PM systems without requiring software changes | Existing system capabilities, may be limited | May require specific software or system changes |

-“The difference between a billing vendor and a billing partner is accountability.
+“The difference between a billing vendor and a billing service is accountability.
 A vendor submits your claims and sends you a report.
 A partner takes ownership of your revenue performance and is measured by your financial outcomes, not their own activity metrics.”

 MedPrecision Billing Team